sharifahstella/LITA-Class-Docuentation-PowerBI/README.md

 Here are some key learning outcomes for the training program focused on data storytelling using Power BI, specifically in the context of HR Data:

 - Understanding HR data used in the class:Define Hr data and its importance in marketing and business strategy.
-- Data Preparation and Cleaning:
-- Import and prepare data in Power BI from various sources.Clean and transform data using Power Query to ensure accuracy and usability.
+- Data Preparation and Cleaning:Import and prepare data in Power BI from various sources.Clean and transform data using Power Query to ensure accuracy and usability.
 - Creating Segmentation Models:Use DAX (Data Analysis Expressions) to create calculated columns and measures relevant to segmentation.
 - Data Visualization Principles:Understand the principles of effective data visualization and storytelling.Design clear and engaging visualizations to represent customer segments.
-- Building Interactive Dashboards:Create interactive Power BI dashboards that allow users to explore customer segments.Incorporate slicers, filters, and drill-through capabilities for enhanced user experience.
+- Building Interactive Dashboards:Create interactive Power BI dashboards that allow users to explore HR data.Incorporate slicers, filters, and drill-through capabilities for enhanced user experience.
 - Insight Generation:Analyze segmented data to derive actionable insights about customer behavior and preferences.Use Power BI's analytical tools (e.g., Quick Insights, AI features) to uncover trends and patterns.
-- Communicating Insights:Craft a compelling narrative around customer segmentation findings to communicate insights effectively.Present data stories that highlight key customer segments and their implications for marketing strategies.
+- Communicating Insights:Craft a compelling narrative around HR data findings to communicate insights effectively.Present data stories that highlight key customer segments and their implications for marketing strategies.